delton137/delton137.github.io/research.md

 ### The effect of intravenous contrast on automated measurement tools {#the-effect-of-intravenous-contrast-on-automated-measurement-tools .unnumbered}

-Completion of this project required accurately labeling of L1, L3, and L4 vertebrae on low resolution (3-5mm) contrast CT which was challenging due to the lack of contrast CT training data and the inherent difficulty of partitioning vertebrae on low resolution scans.
+Completion of this project required accurate labeling of L1, L3, and L4 vertebrae on low resolution (3-5mm) contrast CT which was challenging due to the lack of contrast CT training data and the inherent difficulty of partitioning vertebrae on low resolution scans.
 I developed an